 From an Ayurvedic perspective, during the onset of winter (October to January), the atmosphere around us becomes cooler, lighter and drier, which further progresses to cold, wet and damp, weakening our immune system.
 A weakened immune system further falls prey to cold and flu causing viruses more easily than someone with an optimum immune system.

-The early winter is governed by Vata while the late winter, by Kapha dosha.
+The early winter is governed by Vata while the late winter, by Kapha Dosha.
 According to Ayurveda, one should follow nature as the guide, and match one’s routine to the season.

 Avoid including raw and cold foods in your children’s diet.
-Incorporate more of warm foods such as warm spices (dry ginger powder, black pepper, ground cinnamon), root vegetables (carrots, pumpkins, beets, sweet potatoes etc.), legumes, whole grains, healthy fats (coconut oil or olive oil) and hot beverages (warm milk, warm water).
+Incorporate more warm foods such as warm spices (dry ginger powder, black pepper, ground cinnamon), root vegetables (carrots, pumpkins, beets, sweet potatoes etc.), legumes, whole grains, healthy fats (coconut oil or olive oil) and hot beverages (warm milk, warm water).
 Foods such as amla, turmeric milk, garlic, nuts, seeds and citrus foods also enhance the body’s immunity.

 Children should also be encouraged to perform regular exercises or engage in playful activities as it helps improve circulation and bolster the detoxification mechanism of the body.